 How to get around NYC on a Budget: Use the subway in New York City

 The most essential item is a Metrocard, which is New York’s transit pass that allows you to take public transit everywhere.
 A single ride on a bus or train is $2.75 + $1 one time fee for the Metrocard, however it's worth getting the 7-day unlimited pass ($31) if you're in NYC for 4+ days.
-If you’re in NYC for 3 days or less, put $19.05 on your Metrocard (read why!).
+If you’re in NYC for 3 days or less, put $19.05 on your Metrocard.
+Click here for more info about mastering the NYC subway and subway budget hacks.
 For directions, use Google Maps.

 The best cheap things to do in Manhattan

 When you think of New York, you’re probably of Manhattan: skyscrapers, taxis, incredible views from up above, Times Square, etc. Even I can’t resist the pull of Manhattan, however it’s possible to visit Manhattan on a budget.
 (If you're visiting for the holidays, read my insider's guide for the holiday season, New Year's Eve, Christmas, and Thanksgiving in NYC.)

 1. Best Museums in New York City On a Budget: $5 and under!

 The Metropolitan Museum of Art.
 I discover something new every time I visit.
 It has suggested admission, which means you can get in for $1.
 This museum in New York is very large, so don't miss:

 2. The Highline: New York City's Park with the best most instagrammable views in NYC

 The Highline is a park built on old elevated train tracks used for moving meat.
 It was an eyesore although it's been reimagined it as a lush modern park above the streets.
 It has an amazing view of the architecture surrounding the park.